 Review of applicable statutory law avoided unnecessary duplication in the rules.
+There are no other federal or local laws applicable to this activity.

 4. If MCL 24.232(8) applies and the proposed rules are more stringent than the applicable federally mandated standard, provide a statement of specific facts that establish the clear and convincing need to adopt the more stringent rules.